 The Solink Video Alarms system means you will get alerts when motion is detected outside of normal business hours, or when motion is detected where there shouldn’t be motion.
 Then, you have the ability to see what is happening in real time before deciding to dispatch emergency services.
 Video alarm verification reduces the risk of costly false alarm fines.

 Video alarms are just the first way to receive notifications from your warehouse security camera system.
-Connecting other systems such as access control to your video surveillance system means Solink can notify you when your core metrics reach preset values.
+Connecting other systems such as access control to your video security system means Solink can notify you when your core metrics reach preset values.

 Document events